-When the river is high: from the Rocky Branch Parking Area walk back south down the highway to the bridge (Hall's Ledge Trail Sign).
+When the river is high: from the Rocky Branch Parking Area walk back south down the highway to the bridge and cross over the river.
+Hop the guardrail on the left (Hall's Ledge Trail Sign).
 Follow the trail for 0.1 miles to a small field.
 Walk left (north) on a faint logging road staying on the ridge above the river.
 After 10 minutes look for the obvious gully with boulders in it that heads uphill to the base of the crag.
+You should come to the base of the pinnacle block area.
 This approach will take approx. 25 min.

 The dirty slab to the left has a couple of routes which were not really cleaned, but they do exist.
 The upper slabs and cracks are located just up and right of the main dirty slab.
 The pinnacle block is pretty obvious.
 By walking up the right of the Pinnacles block a trail leads uphill to the Magnum Block on the left and the Golden Wall on the right.

 Located inside the “Mancave” to the right of Sandy’s Crack.
 Climb the steep face on great holds past three bolts to a crack with gear options (nuts).
 Top out at the ring anchor shared with Sandy’s Crack.
 30’ ...[more]Browse More Classics in NH